parpalak/s2/_doc/extensions.md

 # Developing Extensions for S2

 Extensions are pluggable components that enhance the functionality of the S2 CMS.
-Each extension resides in its own directory under the `_extensions/` folder and must include a single mandatory file, with several optional files that are automatically recognized and used by the system.
+Each extension resides in its own directory under the `_extensions/` folder and must include a single mandatory file, `Manifest.php`, with several optional files that are automatically recognized and used by the system.

 ## Required File: `Manifest.php`